RIVeR-Lab/hsr-documentation-page/docs/source/index.rst

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project, and :ref:`development` for further development.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project, and :doc:`development` for further development.

 .. note::